Introducing the pattern editor

 Patterns are a core feature of Gutenberg.
 They are pre-designed layouts that you can add into the block editor.
 This gives you a consistent newsletter structure to write with every time and saves you time because you don't have to build it from scratch anymore.

 The difference between patterns and reusable blocks: Once you've added a pattern to a post or newsletter, you can edit them freely without changing the actual pattern.
 In contrast, when you add a reusable block, editing or making changes to them changes the actual reusable block, and this change is reflected in every instance where you've added the reusable block.

 Currently, in WordPress, there's no way to create patterns yourself unless you're a developer.

 Which is why we created the pattern editor.

 The pattern editor lets you create your own patterns without coding.
 Each pattern is then saved and can be used across your site.

 Where to find the pattern editor

-In your left hand admin panel, click or hover over Newsletters, then look for templates & styles.
+In your WordPress dashboard, click or hover over Newsletters, then look for Templates & Styles.

-From there, click on Add New to create a new pattern.
+From there, switch to the Patterns tab and click on Add New to create a new pattern.

 How to create a pattern in the pattern editor